OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 **Concepts to include**

-[//]: # (TODO: Update these sections when ATLAS interface has been updated.)

 When selecting concept to include, we can specify which covariates we would like to generate, for example to use in a propensity model.
 When specifying covariates here, all other covariates (aside from those you specified) are left out.
 We usually want to include all baseline covariates, letting the regularized regression build a model that balances all covariates.
 The only reason we might want to specify particular covariates is to replicate an existing study that manually picked covariates.
 These inclusions can be specified in this comparison section or in the analysis section, because sometimes they pertain to a specific comparison (e.g. know confounders in a comparison), or sometimes they pertain to an analysis (e.g. when evaluating a particular covariate selection strategy).

 **Concepts to exclude**

 Rather than specifying which concepts to include, we can instead specify concepts to *exclude*.
 When we submit a concept set in this field, we use every covariate except for those that we submitted.
 When using the default set of covariates, which includes all drugs and procedures occurring on the day of treatment initiation, we must exclude the target and comparator treatment, as well as any concepts that are directly related to these.
 For example, if the target exposure is an injectable, we should not only exclude the drug, but also the injection procedure from the propensity model.
 In this example, the covariates we want to exclude are ACEi and THZ.
-Figure \@ref(fig:covsToExclude) shows we select a concept set that includes all these concepts.
+Figure \@ref(fig:covsToExclude) shows we select a concept set that includes all these concepts, including their descendants.

 <div class="figure" style="text-align: center">
 <img src="images/PopulationLevelEstimation/covsToExclude.png" alt="The concept set defining the concepts to exclude." width="100%" />